Has EUDAMED been delayed until 2023?

 PROs: It is fully free to search.

-The basic membership only provides 20 code credits; however, you can ‘buy’ sets of 50 additional credits for free.
+The basic membership provides 25 code credits.
 This is a positive change for industry, considering that several years ago a membership fee was required to obtain more than five code credits.

 This is the most accurate resource for up-to-date GMDN codes.

 CONs: The site will not be as user-friendly under the basic free membership.
-For example, you will not be prioritized if you need to use their Enquiry Service, which helps manufacturers if they are unable to locate the correct GMDN code.
-Nor will you be notified if a code you have identified is changed in the future.
+For example, you will not be notified if a code you have identified is changed in the future.

-You cannot compare which codes your competitors are using for the same type of device.
+Further, unlike the two options below, you cannot easily compare which codes your competitors are using for the same type of device.

 The Australian Therapeutic Goods Administration (TGA) requires GMDN codes to register medical devices and IVDs.